CalebFenton/simplify/README.md

 .end method
 ```

-Dead code includes:
+Because the code above `const/4 v0, 0x1` does not affect state outside of the method (no side-effects) it can be removed without changing behavior.
+If there was a method call that wrote something to the file system or network, it couldn't be removed because it affects state outside the method.
+Or if `test()I` took a mutable argument, such as a `LinkedList`, any instructions that accessed it couldn't be considered dead.

-* unreferenced assignments - assigning something and never using it
+Some other examples of dead code:

-* method calls with no side-effects - `Ljava/lang/Integer;->intValue()I` has no side-effects
+* unreferenced assignments - assigning registers and not using them
-* unreached / unreachable instructions - code inside of an `if (false)` block, none in this example
+* unreached / unreachable instructions - `if (false) { dead_code(); }`

 Related Works
 -------------